daniel-herrero/heroes/ci-cd/README.md

 > $ npm install -g newman

+If you will also want the test results to be exported to html:

+> npm install -g newman-reporter-html

 #### 2. Run Newman
 You should provide both the api Collection and a Environment to attack to (it should be firstly created in Postman)